p4ali/Notes/ruby/rubygem.md

 ```bash
 gem install hello_p4ali -V --backtrace
 ```
+### Gem with extension
+Like JNI, Gem can also wrap native library. see [http://guides.rubygems.org/gems-with-extensions/](http://guides.rubygems.org/gems-with-extensions/)

 ## RubyGems
 RubyGems is a package manager for the Ruby programming language that provides a standard format